Martinomagnifico/reveal.js-simplemenu/README.md

 There has to be a:

-- .menu
+- Element with `class="menu"`.
-- Inside this menu, there have to be links with an href.
-These can point to either an anchor of a first nested section, or to an anchor of a top-level section when it has no children.
+- Inside this menu, there have to be anchors with an href.
+These can point to either an ID of a first nested section, or to an ID of a top-level section when it has no children.
 - The top-level sections need a data attribute: `data-menu-title="chaptername"`.
 - Simplemenu checks if the href value of those links correspond to the data-menu-title attribute of the sections.

-Simplemenu does not check if an anchor has the same name as the data-attribute.
-Reveal.js handles clicks to (named) anchors of top-level sections with subsections only horizontally.
+Simplemenu does not check if an ID has the same name as the data-attribute.
+Reveal.js handles clicks on (named) anchors of top-level sections with subsections only horizontally.
 That means if you have clicked through the slides of chapter 1, are now in chapter 2, and click on an anchor that points to the top-level section of chapter one, it will not 'scroll' to the top, but show the last view slide of chapter 1.
-That's why the anchors need to be on the first slides of a chapter, and that's why there is both an anchor and a data-attribute.
-Another possibility would be to use only anchors and to check if there is a sibling or parent with an anchor that is also in the menu, but this current version works well enough.
+That's why the ID's need to be on the first slides of a chapter, and that's why there is both an ID and a data-attribute.
+Another possibility would be to use only ID's and to check if there is a sibling or parent with an ID that is also in the menu, but this current version works well enough.